emptymalei/awesome-research/README.md

 * [TeXshop](http://pages.uoregon.edu/koch/texshop/) - No-nonsense editor for LaTeX documents which is included in MacTeX.
 * [TeXWorks](https://www.tug.org/texworks/) - No-nonsense editor for LaTeX code, modeled after TeXShop, but this one is cross-platform.

+**You can also add notes directly to academic papers**

+* [Synthical](https://synthical.com) - aggregates all papers from arXiv, medRxiv, bioRxiv, and chemRxiv with ability to highlight and leave notes.

 ### IPython Notebook